bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 Once they do that, the page has JS that processes the image into a 500x500 1-bit black-and-white only PNG and shows it to user as a preview.
 They can try again if they don't like it.

 Next is the parcel-location field which can take a location from "A1" to "AL38".
+The page also displays an interactive 38×38 grid showing available parcels (green), taken parcels (gray), and parcels outside the writable circle (white).
+Users can click on green parcels to auto-fill the location field.

-Finally there is an "Upload image " submit button that makes a POST to the app processor with the `command` parameter set to `upload`, the `parcel-location` parameter from the form, and the `code` parameter (extracted from the hash fragment by JavaScript), and the image in the POST data.
+Finally there is an "Upload image" submit button that makes a POST to the app processor with the `command` parameter set to `upload`, the `parcel-location` parameter from the form, the `code` parameter (extracted from the query parameter by JavaScript), and the image in the POST data.
 Parcel-location is upper-case only.

-The access code stays in the hash fragment and is only sent to the server when making the upload request.

 If the POST is successful, the page says "You have successfully uploaded your image!
 Here is the link to your image...." and displays a link based on the returned parcel-location.